Cleyfson/Room-Allocation/README.md

 # Room Allocation

-A small project developed in C++ language, for the discipline of Algorithms and Data Structures.
+A small project developed in C++ language, for the discipline of programming and development.
 The program makes use of some functionality from the C++ Standard Template Library, to simulate the allocation and organization of classrooms for a
 Department.

 It is possible to simulate this process through the following input commands to the program <br />